jvermeir/netlify/README.md

 ### Automated deployment

 With the configuration above in place, we can now enable automated deployment for each commit to the main branch.
-The third tab of the `New site from Git` allows selecting a branch to deploy and the configuration of the build and deploy itself.
+The third tab of the `New site from Git` dialog allows selecting a branch to deploy and the configuration of the build and deploy itself.
 In my case there's no more than an index.html file that used to be in the root of the repository.
 Publishing that would mean that all content of the repository is accessible.
 That seemed like a bad idea, so
 I moved the index.html file to a folder named `public` and set the `Publish directory` property to `public`.